nuwani-palihawadana/smimodel_paper/README.md

 # smimodel_paper
-This is a (work in progress) draft of the Chapter 2 (Paper 1) of my PhD thesis, and will be submitted to ISF 2024.
+Sparse Multiple Index Models for High-dimensional Nonparametric Forecasting.
+(A draft submitted to ISF 2024.)